onlynks/Projet_7/README.md

 ```
 <a href="https://www.facebook.com/v3.0/dialog/oauth?client_id="YourClientId*"&redirect_uri="YourUrl*">Get a code</a>
 ```
-YourClientId: API's Facebook ID.
+**YourClientId**: API's Facebook ID.

-YourUrl: Url in your application that will process to the following code to treat the Facebook response.
+**YourUrl**: Url in your application that will process to the following code to treat the Facebook response.

 Here is the code for a Symfony application:
 ```php